PhD in Building Technology

 A dissertation committee of three or more people, generally assembled in the first semester of registration, supervises research and writing of the dissertation.
 The student's advisor is always a member of the dissertation committee and typically serves as its chair.
 The chair must be a member of the Building Technology faculty.
 In special circumstances, one of the three members of the dissertation committee may be selected from outside the Department of Architecture.
 The student is responsible for arranging meetings with the committee at least once each term.

-The completed dissertation must be presented orally in an open meeting of the faculty of the department; at least three faculty members must be present.
+A final draft of the completed dissertation must be delivered to each committee member one month prior to the scheduled defense.
+The dissertation is presented orally in an open meeting of the faculty of the department; at least three faculty members must be present.
 After the presentation, the dissertation is either accepted or rejected.

 Nonresident Research Status